theaholtlund/marathon-qualifying-details/README.md

 python main.py
 ```

-### Ideas for Later
+### Ideas for Future Enhancements

 - Add functionality for change tracking, to pull and alert on changes in the qualifying time for a given age group.

 ### Acknowledgements

 This project is inspired by the educational notebooks and scraping techniques demonstrated by **databayes** and demoes at SQLBits 2025.
+References are found below:

+- The **BeautifulSoup** repository, which provided foundational guidance on using Beautiful Soup for web scraping: [BeautifulSoup](https://github.com/databayes/BeautifulSoup)
+- The **OpenAI** repository, which demonstrated scraping marathon result data for analysis: [OpenAI](https://github.com/databayes/OpenAI)